-The Hospital of the Blessed Trinity or Abbot's Hospital as it is better known today is 400 years old this year.
+The Hospital of the Blessed Trinity, or Abbot's Hospital as it is better known today, turned 400-years-old last year.
 Set in beautiful historic surroundings, this wonderful building provides independent living in the heart of Guildford.

 Founded in 1619 by George Abbot, Archbishop of Canterbury as a gift "out of my love to the place of my birth", it was not Abbot's intention to provide a "hospital" in the modern sense of the word but a place of shelter for the elderly poor of the town.
 12 single men and 8 single women lived under the care of a resident Master.